-The Department of Family and Protective Services (DFPS) entered into an agreement with Capital Credit Union to assist youth and young adults ages 14-21 to achieve financial security and independence as they transition to a successful adulthood.
+The Department of Family and Protective Services (DFPS) entered into an agreement with Capitol Credit Union to assist youth and young adults ages 14-21 to achieve financial security and independence as they transition to a successful adulthood.
 This will be accomplished by assisting youth and young adults in establishing savings and checking accounts through a tier system, based on the age of the youth or young adult.

 Youth and young adults who participate in the pilot gain these benefits: